The Case For Email Security

 SSL certificates are (generally) issued by third party agencies such as Thawte.com or VeriSign.
 These 3rd party companies do a background check on companies that request certificates, and only issue certificates if the companies have a right to them.
 The certificate includes the name of the company, the name of the issuing company, and the name of the server to which it is issued.
 When you connect to an SSL server you can verify this embedded information and the fact that it was issued by a third party company that you trust.
 If the certificate is valid then you can have a high degree of confidence that the server you are connecting to is the server you want to reach.

-By using SSL for Webmail, POP, IMAP, and SMTP (see SMTP TLS) you ensure that communications between your personal computer and your email service provider’s computers will be encrypted.
+By using SSL for WebMail, POP, IMAP, and SMTP (see SMTP TLS) you ensure that communications between your personal computer and your email service provider’s servers will be encrypted.
 Your message contents, username, and password will be hidden from eavesdroppers — but only hidden from eavesdroppers between you and your service provider!
-SSL services do not protect your messages once they leave your SMTP Server and head to their destinations.
+SSL services do not protect your messages once they arrive to your SMTP Server or when they leave your SMTP Server and head to their destinations.
 So, it doesn’t really protect your message contents, but it does completely protect your username and password from detection.
 This is very important because it prevents identity theft, forged messages, etc.

 SSL is very easy to use.
 It usually only involves clicking a few checkboxes in the configuration of your email client.
 It is transparent to your recipients – you can use SSL for these services even if your recipients do not.
 These measures protect you and your password.
 Because it is so easy and because the security you receive is much better than no security, we strongly encourage the use of SSL for email communications whenever possible.